Policies and Procedures

 Ensure all practitioners hold Enhanced D.B.S clearance.

-Have named Special Educational Needs and Disabilities, Child Protection and Health and Safety Officers.
+Have named Special Educational Needs and Disabilities, Child Protection and Health and Safety Officer.

 Recognise that the safeguarding, protection and health and safety of each child is paramount.